Substitution of Chemicals - Considerations for Selection

 - Sensitization of the Respiratory System: If repeated exposure to the chemical by inhalation can cause hypersensitive reactions, like an asthma attack, then special exposure control methods and workplace practices should be set up and maintained.

 - Cancer-Causing Potential and Reproductive Effects.
-If there is sufficient evidence that a compound could cause cancer or reproductive effects in humans, special handling precautions need to be considered.
+If there is sufficient evidence that a compound is associated with cancer or reproductive effects in humans, special handling precautions need to be considered.

-- Think about what could happen if you use the alternatives.
+- Complete the hazard assessment and think about what could happen if you use the alternatives.
 It is important that you have gathered all available information before this step so that you can make a realistic comparison of both the good and bad points.
-Remember that you must also consider the way employees use it and how likely it is that they may be exposed.
-Choosing an alternative chemical may require changes in:

 - the way the work is done,

-- the kind of equipment or parts (e.g., O-rings, gaskets or hose materials) needed to be compatible with the substitute chemical,
+- the kind of equipment or parts (e.g., O-rings, gaskets or hose materials) needed to be compatible with the substitute,

 - the ventilation system that may be required,